melanielogan74/sandbox/frontend_mentor/qr-code-component-main/README.md

 ## Overview
 This challenge uses HTML and CSS to build a QR code component that looks as closely to the example design as possible.

+Files for this particular project can be found in the sandbox repo under frontend_mentor/qr-code-component-main

 ### Screenshot
 Below are screenshots of my solution for desktop and mobile.